Chief Executive of Operations, Boys Coordinator

 In high school, Brandon lettered five times while at Warren Central.
 He was a two-time team captain and ran varsity/junior varsity for one of the deepest XC teams in Indiana history (12 guys under 17 minutes).
 He was a part of two state XC qualifying teams (the 1999 edition winning the Franklin Central Semi State and placing 7th in Bloomington).
 In track, Brandon ran anything from 400 to 3200 meters.

-Brandon lives in Avon (just west of Indianapolis) with his wife of three years (who is also a teacher) and his dog Buster.
-He hopes to turn Eminence into one of Indiana’s best small school programs and intends on starting a family soon.
+Brandon lives in Avon (just west of Indianapolis) with his wife of seven years (who is also a teacher) and his dog Buster.

 Girls Carmel Semi-State

-This is Sarah’s first year of being involved with Indiana Runner.
+This is Sarah’s third year of being involved with Indiana Runner.
 She will be compiling the girl’s Carmel Semi-State rankings throughout the 2011 cross-country season.

 Bio coming soon.